 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10478365/

-The allele frequencies are based on Grpmax Filtering AF in gnomAD v4
+They are based on Grpmax Filtering AF in gnomAD v4

 This annotation can be used for filtering variants by allele frequency against a disease-specific threshold that can be set for each disease (e.g. BA1 in the 2015 ACMG/AMP guidelines).
 In this case the filtering allele frequency (FAF) is the maximum credible genetic ancestry group AF (e.g. the lower bound of the 95% confidence interval (CI)).
 If the FAF is above the disease-specific threshold, then the observed AC is not compatible with pathogenicity.
 See http://cardiodb.org/allelefrequencyapp/ and Whiffin et al. 2017 for additional information.